How 1 comms hero took this design brand from geek to chic

 "I first pitched Prezly to the directors because I saw somebody else using the newsroom and I was just like, 'That's everything a journalist needs right there.'
 The easier you can make it for them the better."

 So, you thought Prezly was just a tool for building a newsroom?
-(Wow, we really have to work on our marketing.)
+(That's definitely part of it but wow, we really have to work on our marketing.)

 "Well, I didn't really know because I’d not received a press release from anybody through Prezly, so it was only when we got talking and we had the demo that I saw the email part and I was a bit like, 'Oh wow, that looks better than what we're doing right now.
 Like, a lot better.'"